-(a) The District will establish cost-share programs to implement Best Management Practices (BMP's) on the land designated in Rule 1 above, which may include, but is not limited to, irrigation scheduling, proper timing and application of nitrogen fertilizers, proper chemigation techniques, crop rotation, residue management, irrigation surge and pivot conversions, water efficiency techniques, ground water nitrate analysis kits and contaminant source inventories.
-All guidelines for BMP costshare programs offered in the areas specified in these rules and regulations shall be made available by the District.

-(b) The District may also approve cost-share assistance for land in neighboring NRDs as long as the land is in a LPSNRD designated CWSPA, the landowner is certified as per these rules and regulations, and there is a jointly approved Interlocal Agreement allowing cost-share to be paid.
+- (a) The DistrictBoard of Directors will establish cost-share programs to implement Best Management Practices (BMP's) on the land designated in Rule 1 above, which may include, but is not limited to, irrigation scheduling, proper timing and application of nitrogen fertilizers, proper chemigation techniques, crop rotation, residue management, irrigation surge and pivot conversions, water efficiency techniques, groundwater nitrate analysis kits and contaminant source inventories.
+All guidelines for BMP cost-share programs offered in the areas specified in these rules and regulations shall be made available by the District. - (b) The DistrictBoard of Directors may also approve cost-share assistance for land in neighboring NRDs as long as the land is in a LPSNRD designated CWSPA, the landowner is certified as per these rules and regulations, and there is a jointly approved Interlocal Agreement allowing cost-share to be paid.